nazodane/gtk_stable_diffusion/README.md

 License
 =======
 GTK Stable Diffusion codes are under Apache License 2.0.
-This is because we almost depends on Diffusers.
+This is because we almost depend on Diffusers.

 GTK and [its Python bindings are LGPL](https://www.gtk.org/docs/language-bindings/python) so we should carefully treat GTK-related codes.